 2. Red Beach

-Description: A short hike from Matala, a day at the Red Beach is definitely worth the extra effort.
-Look for a small sign in the town pointing toward the beach, which will lead you up a rocky path to a gate at the top of the hill (be sure to close it behind you so the goats don’t get out).
+A short hike from Matala, a day at the Red Beach is definitely worth the extra effort.
+Look for a small sign in the town pointing toward the beach, which will lead you up a rocky path to a gate at the top of the hill (be sure to close it behind you so the goats don’t get out – yes, you read that correctly).
 As you descend down upon the beach, pause to take in the colorful view: off-white cliffs diving into the blue-green water and reddish-brown sand from which it gets its name.
 The Red Beach is not organized, sans maybe a few umbrellas and chairs if you get there early, and the only real amenity is Yanni’s Bar, a makeshift stone shack where (presumably) Yanni serves mojitos, frappés and other cold drinks alongside his rugged sidekick goat.
 Greek paradise found.

 Location: 34.98589, 24.74949

 How to get there: Hike (20 minutes from Matala Beach, see above) or boat (from the Matala harbor, ask at one of the restaurants)